 For the Super Bowl homepage the goal would be to get more people to watch the game, while providing other information like venue and time, all at a glance.
 Something that doesn’t make the visitor work for little but crucial information.

 The new design uses the same principal.
-Just a few days before the game, the homepage features a full page minimalistic hero image.
+Just a few days before the game, the homepage features a simple hero image with the game venue cleverly placed in the backdrop.

 The new website leverages contrast to make the important information stand out.
 Like who’s competing, when, and where?
 There is also a CTA, that clearly mentions what to do next.
 Being the only action visible before the scroll makes it easier for the readers to complete their journey to the goal.